syncfusion-content/windowsforms-docs/WindowsForms/Installation/install-nuget-packages.md

 3. When you select a package, the right side panel will provide more information about it.

 4. By default, the package selected with latest version.
 You can choose the required version and click the **Install** button and accept the license terms.
-The package will be added to your Winforms application.
+The package will be added to your WinForms application.

     ![WinForms NuGet Packages Install](Platform_images/InstallNuGet.png)

 5. At this point, your application has all the required Syncfusion assemblies, and you will be ready to start building high-performance, responsive app with [Syncfusion WinForms components](https://www.syncfusion.com/winforms-ui-controls).
-Also, you can refer to the [Syncfusion Winforms help document](https://help.syncfusion.com/windowsforms/overview) for development.
+Also, you can refer to the [Syncfusion WinForms help document](https://help.syncfusion.com/windowsforms/overview) for development.

 ## Installation using Dotnet (.NET) CLI